alitursucular/alitursucular.github.io/_posts/2020-05-25-names-list-with-react-and-typescript.md

 This is a basic React - TypeScript app that allows users to add and remove names to and from a list.
 A user could also randomly pick from the list without picking the same name twice in a row.

 After my contract with Macmillan Cancer Support (London, UK) was over, I started to apply for freelance projects while searching for my next opportunity.
-Creating this mini-app was the Front end code test of one of the freelance applications and I was given 48 hours to complete.
-It wasn't a hard egg to crack, but still, a good way to practice some basics while challenging against time.
-Ok then, let's begin with checkpoints to be accomplished and then dive into the code:
+Creating this mini-app was the Front end code test of one of my freelance applications and I was given 48 hours to complete.
+It wasn't a hard egg to crack, nevertheless, it was fun to practice some basics while challenging against time.
+Ok then, let's begin with checkpoints to be accomplished, and then dive into the code:

 - The app must be developed using React and TypeScript
 - User should be able to add and remove names to and from a list